 If you are a caregiver or provider who is caring for an LGBTQ individual, then these resources are for you.
 Providers: Remember that even if a client hasn’t openly identified themselves as LGBTQ, you should still work with the premise that you may have or will eventually have LGBTQ clients.
 The ICA has identified many … Continue reading Caring for LGBTQ Individuals

 According to the U.S. Census, 10,161 of Idaho children live in homes with grandparent householders where grandparents are responsible for them.
 Of these children, 4,592 have no parents present in the home.
 The GrandFacts state fact sheet is an excellent resource for grandparents or other relatives who are raising children.
-This resource provides not only … Continue reading Are You a Grandparent or Relative Raising a Child?
+This resource provides not only … Continue reading Are You a Grandparent Raising a Child?

 There may come a time in your caregiving journey where your loved one may need a facility that provides rehabilitative, restorative, or ongoing skilled nursing care.
 Consider these helpful tips from AARP.
 1. Narrow your search, visit in person 2.
 Remember infections are not always reported adequately 3.
 Discount the ‘Chandelier effect’ 4.
 Learn complex … Continue reading Choosing a Care Facility – 5 Helpful Tips